 “Bushfire,” said Wade.
 We picked up speed.
 Whatever was about to happen would be best appreciated from our boats.

-Our cruise to Port Davey was my family’s final voyage in Australia, and it was fitting to end our time Down Under with a bushfire.
-When we had sailed into Australian waters four years earlier, the very first thing that happened was that a shark attacked our boat, at night, more than a hundred miles offshore.
+Our cruise to Tasmania’s Port Davey was my family’s final voyage in Australia, and it was fitting to end our time Down Under with a bushfire.
+I mean, why not?
+Our first taste of these Australian waters four years earlier was a shark attacking our boat.
+At night.
+A hundred miles offshore.

 What a continent.